Working in Market - Malaysia

 Commission level: up to 10%

-Online travel agent
+Online travel agents

-- Airline sites are increasing in popularity for flight and accommodation bookings, especially those with popular services to Australia such as Malaysia Airlines, Air Asia X, Batik Air, Singapore Airlines, Scoot, Qantas and Jetstar.
+- Airline websites are increasing in popularity for flight and accommodation bookings, especially those with popular services to Australia such as Malaysia Airlines, Air Asia X, Batik Air, Singapore Airlines, Scoot, Qantas and Jetstar.

 Aussie Specialists

-- The Aussie Specialist Program (ASP) is the primary platform for Tourism Australia to train and develop front line travel sellers to best sell Australia.
+- The Aussie Specialist Program is the primary platform for Tourism Australia to train and develop front line travel sellers to best promote Australia.

-- There are over 1200 qualified Aussie Specialists in Malaysia.
+- There are over 1,100 qualified Aussie Specialists in Malaysia.
 This includes 30 ‘Premier Aussie Specialists’, recognised with Premier status for their extensive knowledge of the destination, commitment to selling Australia and ongoing learning via the Aussie Specialist Program.

 Inbound Tour Operators